 Have you ever heard of the Giving Plate?
 It’s a plate that someone has made (or purchased) that is meant to have no owner.
-It is filled with a delicious treat and passed along to someone else.
+It is filled with a special treat or a favorite meal and passed along to someone else.
 They then eat the treats, fill the plate, and pass it to the next person.
 The Giving Plate makes the best gift for the holidays or can be a great housewarming gift for a family member or friend.

 This plate shall have no owner

 for its journey NEVER ends,

 it travels in a circle

 It carries LOVE from home to home

 The food that’s placed upon it